pmndrs/component-material/README.md

 # Component Material

-ComponentMaterial is a utility library for React that helps you write and modify materials in react-three-fiber and threejs.
+ComponentMaterial is a React utility that helps you compose and modify materials in react-three-fiber and threejs.

 ### Examples